 Statistical methods / analysis

-Constrained longitudinal data analysis (cLDA) models will be used to examine the change in continuous secondary outcomes, with the response consisting of all scores (baseline, 6 months, 12 months, 24 months) and the model including factors representing group (intervention/control), time, intervention by time interaction and the strata (site and age group), with the restriction of a common baseline mean score across interventions.
+Constrained longitudinal data analysis (cLDA) models will be used to examine the change in each of the primary outcomes (systolic and diastolic blood pressure), with the response consisting of all scores (baseline, 6 months and 12 months) and the model including factors representing group (intervention/control), time, intervention by time interaction and the strata (site and age group), with the restriction of a common baseline mean across interventions.
 This is based on the assumption that at baseline there are no differences in the mean secondary outcomes between the treatment groups; namely, that the randomisation was effective.
-The absolute difference between the intervention and control group in the mean change from baseline at 24 months (primary time-point), will be estimated (including two-sided 95% confidence intervals).
+The mean change in each of systolic and diastolic blood pressure from baseline to each follow-up time point between the two treatment arms will be obtained.
+The primary research question will be evaluated by obtaining the estimated differences between the two treatment arms in mean change in systolic and diastolic blood pressure from baseline to 12 months follow-up (primary time point), two-sided 97.5% confidence intervals and p-values.
+A similar approach will be used for continuous secondary outcomes.
+For binary outcomes, logistic regression models controlling for stratification factors will be fitted using generalised estimating equations to account for clustering of time within participants, with risk differences and 95% confidence intervals calculated.

 Recruitment